grantj-re3/FlindersOJS-email/README.md

 The requirements for *SMTP AUTH client submission* are:

-1. Network traffic encryption (e.g. TLS) between OJS (the email sender) and the SMTP gateway
+1. Network traffic encryption (e.g. TLS) across the internet between OJS (the email source) and the SMTP gateway
 2. SMTP authenication (i.e. username and password, where the username is typically an email address) for the SMTP gateway
 3. The email FROM address must match a pre-configured email